Eroica/anagram-interview-test/README.md

 I did the first version in Riot.JS on April 11, 2023, and later wanted to compare it to other frameworks.

-* `riot`: Implemented in Riot.JS, only ES6 module syntax, using Jest as a test suite; only tests "business logic" part
+* `riot`: Implemented in Riot.JS, full ES6 module, using Jest as a test suite; only tests "business logic" part
 * `tko`: Using TKO (successor of Knockout.JS), "model" part is a CommonJS module using Mocha as a test suite; tests also includes testing the ViewModel
 * `react`: Using React, source files are ES6 modules (but building still requires CommonJS), no test suite (didn't look into it further)